tamediadigital/tx_hackdays/hacks/FeelGoodDashboard.md

 - Should I complain about the bad air or is it just me?
 - Should we work here or going up to the Presseclub?

 Requirements
 ------------

 Working with different APIs and Realtime sensor data.
-Plattform we could use is Atlas (Python, Redshift, PowerBI).
+Platform we could use is Atlas (Python, Redshift, PowerBI).

 Could use help with...
 ----------------------